peraltajuan/generalized-spin-sigma-SCF/README.md

 ```
 python sigma.py filename > sigma.out
 ```
-The output files `Pop.filename.out`  and `Sigma.filename.dat` should be created after a successful termination.
-Edit the file `sigma.py` as needed.
+After a successful termination, the output files `Pop.filename.out`  and `Sigma.filename.dat` should be created with the population analysis and the summary of the results, respectively.
+Edit the file `sigma.py` as needed for the purpose of the calculation.
+More information can be found as comments in the different files.